fallen-icarus/cardano-swaps/README.md

 Fractions are used on-chain due to the inability to properly use decimal types on-chain.
 The good news is there is no loss of functionality from using fractions.
 Users are able to supply decimals to `cardano-swaps` and it will properly convert the decimal to `Rational`.

-Prices set to zero or a negative ratio mean the assets are effectively free.
+A zero or negative price means the assets are effectively free.
 To prevent this and a possible attack, swaps will fail unless all prices are greater than zero. `cardano-swaps` checks whether the supplied price is greater than 0 so it is recommended to rely on `cardano-swaps` CLI when creating datums for the DEX.

 When ADA is part of the pair, the price **MUST** be in units of ADA.
 The swap contract will correctly convert to lovelace when necessary.
 This was to improve usability.
 If you accidentally provide the price in terms of lovelace, the price will still undergo the conversion when the script executes and produce undesired behavior.

 By using prices like this, no oracles are needed for this DEX.
 Every user can set their own desired swap ratio.
 This is very similar to how order books, on centralized exchanges, are just the sorted limit orders between bids and asks.
 The "global" price naturally emerges where the local bids and asks meet.

-### The Swap Contract Logic
-Swap contracts have four possible actions, aka redeemers:

-1. `Info` - display the owner's payment pubkey hash
-2. `Close` - withdraw any utxo located at the swap address
-3. `UpdatePrices` - update the asking price for the utxos at the swap address
-4. `Swap` - try swapping with assets at the swap address

-Only the owner (as defined by `SwapConfig`) is allowed to use the `Close` or `UpdatePrices` redeemers.
-Anyone can use the `Info` or `Swap` redeemers.

-#### `Info` Redeemer
-The `Info` redeemer is guaranteed to fail and will display the `swapOwner` of the `SwapConfig` in the produced error message.
-It is guaranteed to fail at the `cardano-cli transaction build` step so there is no risk of losing collateral.
-This option was added in case someone wanted to check if the swap is using the proper swap contract.
-Since you will know the offered asset and asked asset (thanks to beacon tokens discussed later), armed with the owner's payment pubkey hash, you can now try recreating the swap contract and swap address.
-If you end up with a different swap address, the swap contract you are trying to use is guaranteed to be different.
-In short, this option adds an auditability feature to Cardano-Swaps.

-#### `Close` Redeemer
-The `Close` redeemer makes it possible for the owner (as defined by `SwapConfig`) to withdraw all assets from the swap address, this includes any utxos with reference scripts.
-This option also allows the owner to selectively "close" swap positions at his/her address by removing them from the swap address.

-The purpose of this redeemer is to allow the user to stop their swap address from being executable by removing his/her reference script.
-This would close all swap positions, even if there are utxos still at the swap address.
-This is also how the deposit is recovered (since it is stored with the reference script).

-In the case the user would like to completely close their swap address by removing his/her reference script, there is also a check to make sure the beacon is burned.
-This is to prevent "dead" swaps from being broadcasted to other users.

-#### `UpdatePrice` Redeemer
-As previously mentioned, Cardano-Swaps uses inline price datums.
-However, sometimes the owner will want to change the asking price of his/her positions.
-This redeemer allows the owner to change the inline price datum attached to his/her utxos.
-This action includes checks to ensure the new datum is properly used.
-The requirements for a successful update are:

-1. The transaction must be signed by owner.
-2. The new price must be greater than zero.
-3. All datums must be inline datums of a price.
-4. All datums must match the price passed with the redeemer (this is for more efficient checks).
-5. All transaction outputs must either go to the originating swap address or the swap owner's address.
-6. The beacon is not removed from the swap address.
-7. No reference script utxos are updated.

-The last requirement might seem strange but this is to minimize transaction fees.
-The `Swap` redeemer ensures no reference script utxos are consumed so there is no risk in leaving the datum attached to reference script utxos alone.

-#### `Swap` Redeemer
-The `Swap` redeemer checks all of the assets leaving the swap address and all of the assets entering the swap address.
-For a successful swap, all of the following must be true:

-1. No reference script utxos are consumed.
-2. Only the offered asset (as defined in `SwapConfig`) is leaving the swap address.
-3. All utxos being locked at the script address contain the weighted average price of all utxos leaving the swap address.
-4. The weighted average price is supplied as an inline datum.
-5. QuantityOfferedAssetTaken * weighted average price <= quantityAskedAssetGiven

-Custom error messages are included to help troubleshoot why a swap failed.
-The weighted average price supplied as the datum must match exactly what the swap contract calculates.
-To help with this, `cardano-swaps` allows calculating the weighted price from a JSON file.
-The function `cardano-swaps` uses is the same function the on-chain swap contract uses.

 ---
 ## Beacon Tokens
 Upon reading how all user assets are siloed, it is natural to ask how potential "swappers" can find all available swaps and their associated reference scripts.
 The answer is to use beacon tokens.

 Using [Koios](https://api.koios.rest/#overview) or [Blockfrost](https://docs.blockfrost.io/) apis, it is possible to find all addresses that contain a specific native token.
 Once you have the address, you can then use Koios or Blockfrost again to get all utxos locked at those addresses.
-These native tokens act as beacons which is where *Beacon Token* comes from.

 | Task | Koios Api | Blockfrost Api |
 |--|--|--|